-- The methods of instruction (including types of instruction and examples) should be specifically related to the Measurable Objectives and course Content. - Methods of instruction should reflect an understanding of various learning styles and they should provide real and substantive guidance to instructors when planning their course session and activities.
-For example, rather than stating "lecture" the description might be "lecture and demonstration by instructor, with in-class practice, including feedback, coaching, and evaluation by the instructor." - Examples of methods of instruction are appropriate.
-If all instructors of the course agree, then a specific classroom teaching pattern may be listed.
-Otherwise, instructors have academic freedom to choose how they will teach as long as the methodologies used are similarly appropriate to covering course content and achieving course objectives when compared to any methodologies listed in the course outline.
-It is appropriate to describe aspects of instruction that may occur in some cases, such as "Some instructors may have class field trips to..." or "In some classes, students will be required to ..."
+- The methods of instruction (including types of instruction and examples) should be specifically related to the Measurable Objectives and Course Content. - Methods of instruction should reflect understanding of all learning styles and provide real and substantive guidance to instructors when planning course session and activities.
+For example, rather than stating "lecture," the description may be "lecture and demonstration by instructor, with in-class practice, including feedback, coaching, and evaluation by the instructor." - Examples of methods of instruction are appropriate.
+If all instructors of a course agree, a specific classroom teaching pattern may be listed.
+Instructors have academic freedom to choose how they teach, as long as methodologies used are similarly appropriate to covering course content and achieving course objectives when compared to methodologies in the course outline.
+They may describe instruction aspects occurring in some cases, e.g., "Some instructors may have class field trips..." or "In some classes, students will be required to ..."